Titles decided in Samoa | Loop Samoa

 “On behalf of the Executive Committee and all FFS staff, we thank everyone for their commitment,” he said.

 “This has been a long season and we have achieved so much in the last three years.
-I believe next year will be even better, said Petaia.
+I believe next year will be even better.”

+Photo credit: Lupe o le Soaga.
+Caption: Bitner Tafili claimed the golden glove award as part of the championship winning Lupe o le Soaga side.